Skip to footer content

 USING IRONPDF

 Adding headers and footers to PDF documents is essential for creating professional reports, invoices, and business documents.
-While many developers search for iTextSharp solutions using PdfPageEventHelper and the OnEndPage method, modern .NET libraries offer significantly simpler approaches to achieve the same results.
+Developers searching for iTextSharp solutions using PdfPageEventHelper and the OnEndPage method will find that modern .NET libraries offer significantly simpler approaches to achieve the same results.

-This tutorial demonstrates how to add a sample header and a footer in a PDF using C#, comparing the traditional iText 7 approach with IronPDF's streamlined methods.
-By the end, you'll understand both implementations—from creating a new Document to generating the final PDF file—and can choose the approach that best fits your project requirements.
+This guide demonstrates how to add headers and footers in PDF files using C#, comparing the traditional iText 7 approach with IronPDF's concise API.
+By the end, you will understand both implementations -- from creating a new Document to generating the final PDF file -- and can choose the approach that best fits your project requirements.

 How to Add Header and Footer in PDF Using iTextSharp and IronPDF in C# with Example: Image 1 - IronPDF

-Why Do PDF Headers and Footers Matter in Document Generation?
+Why Do PDF Headers and Footers Matter in Professional Documents?

 Headers and footers serve critical functions in professional PDF documents.
 They provide consistent branding through image logos, enable page navigation with page numbers, display important metadata like dates and document titles, and establish document authenticity through timestamps and version information.